uyuni-project/sumaform/modules/libvirt/README.md

 Omitting the `data_pool` variable results in the default "default" storage pool being used.

-Note that packe-mirror must be populated before any host can be deployed - by default its cache is refreshed nightly via `cron`, you can also schedule a one-time refresh via the `/root/mirror.sh` script.
+Note that package-mirror must be populated before any host can be deployed - by default its cache is refreshed nightly via `cron`, you can also schedule a one-time refresh via the `/root/mirror.sh` script.

 ## Customize virtual hardware